-As part of its commitment to reducing the impact of climate change Shire of Kalamunda has been involved in various programs over a number of years to reduce its operational carbon emissions, and encourage residents to move towards low-carbon lifestyles.
+As part of its commitment to reducing the impact of climate change City of Kalamunda has been involved in various programs over a number of years to reduce its operational carbon emissions, and encourage residents to move towards low-carbon lifestyles.
 These are listed below.

 – Milestone 1: Conduct a baseline emissions inventory and forecast for a target year.